Shashwat986/FlaskBoilerplate/README.md

 In this repository, I have gone for a different way of doing API versioning, where I pass the version code to each route via a route variable, and leave the business logic of API versioning at an individual controller level.
 This is potentially cleaner from the point of view of code-reuse, and definitely cleaner if each API is separately versioned, but if the entire API platform is versioned every time, this approach may be suboptimal.

+An example of this API versioning example may be seen in the `app/controllers/foo.py` which uses the version.
+The routing logic is available in `app/controllers/__init__.py`.

 ### Other Examples

 TBC